-Hotpack Global Welcomes Amnesty Beneficiary Syed Irfan Nazar, Reinforcing Commitment To Community Welfare
+Hotpack Global welcomes Amnesty beneficiary Syed Irfan Nazar, reinforcing commitment to community welfare

-(MENAFN- Dubai PR Network) Dubai, UAE – December 24, 2024 – Hotpack Global, the UAE's leading manufacturer of sustainable food packaging products, has announced that it started onboarding selected individuals from the 100 shortlisted list of candidates, with 15 people already in the payroll, who utilised the opportunity to regularise their visa status under the recent UAE Amnesty scheme.
+(MENAFN- Watermelon Communications) Dubai, UAE – December 24, 2024 – Hotpack Global, the UAE’s leading manufacturer of sustainable food packaging products, has announced that it started onboarding selected individuals from the 100 shortlisted list of candidates, with 15 people already in the payroll, who utilised the opportunity to regularise their visa status under the recent UAE Amnesty scheme.

 Among the recruited candidates, Mr. Syed Irfan Nazar has been provided a life-changing opportunity at a time when he faced significant challenges due to his visa-related issues.